jcs/halfmoon/README.md

 	the index action will be called by default when a route does not specify an action.

+	defining a $before_filter array of functions will call them before processing the action.  if any of them return false (such as one failing to authenticate the user and wanting to redirect to a login page), processing will stop, no other before_filters will be run, and the controller action will not be run.

 3.	create views in the views/ directory.  by default, controller actions will try to render views/(controller)/(action).phtml.